-There is pretty much nothing to do in the evenings at any of the lodges and it can cost as much as 500 Nepali Rupees ($5.50) per hour to charge electronic devices at higher elevations, even when the charge is available: consider bringing lightweight games as well as a lightweight power bank.
+There is pretty much nothing to do in the evenings at any of the lodges and it can cost as much as 500 Nepali Rupees ($4.70) per hour to charge electronic devices at higher elevations, even when the charge is available: consider bringing lightweight games as well as a lightweight power bank.

 The golden rule with kids is to allow for lots of rest and acclimatisation days.
-But there are plenty of delights in the mountains, from animals and wildlife, through to icicles to shatter, glacier lakes to skate on, rocks to chuck and safe places to climb that active children will find the trek really fun provided you don’t press the pace.
+But there are plenty of delights in the mountains, from animals and wildlife, through to icicles to shatter, glacier lakes to skate on, rocks to chuck and safe places to climb.
+Active children should find the trek really fun provided you don’t press the pace.

 Horses, mules, yaks and porters provide alternatives to carrying tired children at a price.
 Chocolate is really expensive at high elevations – as much as $4 for a Snickers bar – so bring all consumable bribes with you from Kathmandu or Pokhara.
-And – obviously – bring spare sets of gloves and hats.
+And – obviously – bring spare sets of gloves, including liners, and hats.